-There are some parallels in style and content with the drawings and paintings done by Charles R. Knight for Henry Osborn at the American Museum of Natural History, such as [SLIDE 22] 'Neanderthal Man at Le Moustier overlooking the valley of the Vézèr in the Dordogne', 1916, and Leaping Lelops 1896.35 Both Vatagin and Knight produced action paintings that appeared naturalistic in a heightened way - using bright strong colours combined with quite a high level of finish and accurate drawing, particularly of vegetation, as well as seemingly anatomically convincing reconstructions of primitive man and now-extinct animals,.
+There are some parallels in style and content with the drawings and paintings done by Charles R. Knight for Henry Osborn at the American Museum of Natural History, such as [SLIDE 22] 'Neanderthal Man at Le Moustier overlooking the valley of the Vézèr in the Dordogne', 1916, and Leaping Lelops 1896.
+Both Vatagin and Knight produced action paintings that appeared naturalistic in a heightened way - using bright strong colours combined with quite a high level of finish and accurate drawing, particularly of vegetation, as well as seemingly anatomically convincing reconstructions of primitive man and now-extinct animals,.

-[SLIDE 23] Vatagin, however, may also have taken his cue partly from the trend of 'reconstructive' paintings of prehistory that was evident particularly in France and Belgium from the 1870s onwards, in the works of 'pompier's alon painters such as Frederic Corman's La Chasse, 1898.
-In addition, his use of heightened colour
+[SLIDE 23] Vatagin, however, may also have taken his cue partly from the trend of 'reconstructive' paintings of prehistory that was evident particularly in France and Belgium from the 1870s onwards, exemplified here by Frederic Corman's painting, La Chasse, 1898.
+In addition, Vatagin's use of heightened colour combined with

-32 It is not totally clear whether this is Kots or Vatagin.
-The thinning hair on the left hand side suggests Kots but then the photo of Vagtagin with his work c 1921 has that side bleached out by the light
+&lt;sup>39 It is not totally clear whether this is Kots or Vatagin.
+The thinning hair on the left hand side suggests Kots but then the photo of Vagtagin with his work c 1921 has that side bleached out by the light.

-33 Vasiii Vatagin (20 Dec 1883-30 May 1969).
+&lt;sup>40 Vasiii Vatagin (20 Dec 1883-30 May 1969).
 There was a 150th birth centenary exhibition of his work at the Tretiakov Gallery Moscow in 2008: 'Retrospektiv Vasiliia Vatagina v Tret'iakovskoi galeree', ARTinvestment.ru - 20/12/2008.
 An illustrated catalogue was produced which includes archive photos.
 Vatagin also did illustrations for a Russian edition of Kiplings Mowgli, first published in 1926.

-34 ARTinvestment.ru.
+&lt;sup>41 ARTinvestment.ru.
 Vatagin also did work for the Zoological Museum of Moscow Lomonosov University 1931-58.
 He was a member of the Moscow Brotherhood of Artists 1909-1924 and of the Society of Russian Sculptors 1926-1932: ARTinvestment.ru.

-35 Knights images were much mediated through magazines and books.
+&lt;sup>42 Knights images were much mediated through magazines and books.
 These particular images were among those that were illustrated and circulated in McClure's Magazine and The Century.

-36 It is likely he was familiar at first hand with such work in Europe, since in the early 1900s Vatagin toured extensively in Europe going to zoos, musums and art galleries: ARTinvestment.ru, 20/12/2008.
-Vatagin's paintings, however, seem to lack the penchant for faintly salacious female nudity or scenes of rape favoured by some of these artists, in particular Gustave Richond, Albert Anker, Angele Delasalle, Emamuel Benner, Paul Jamin and Leon Maxime Faivre, all of whom also produced representations of odalisques, a favourite form of Salon soft porn that reached its apogee in the work of Ingres.
-This may have been because of the context of female consumption for which the paintings were partially produced.
-A selection of these images can be seen in a recent catalogue: Helene Lafont-Couturier et al, Venus et Cain:Figures de la Prehistoire 1830-1930, exhib cat, Musée d'Aquitaine, Bordeaux, RMN (Reunion des Musées Nationaux, 22/02/2003.

-Representing Darwin: Art, Taxidermy and Bio-politics at the Darwin Museum Moscow 1907-2009 combined with the level of finish and attention to drawing may derive from his prerevolutionary studies at the atelier of Konstantin Iuon, a Russian symbolist painter.
-37 [SLIDE 24]
+&lt;sup>43 It is likely he was familiar at first hand with such work in Europe, since in the early 1900s Vatagin toured extensively in Europe going to zoos, musums and art galleries: ARTinvestment.ru, 20/12/2008.
+Vatagin's paintings, however, seem to lack the penchant for faintly salacious female nudity or scenes of rape favoured by some of these artists, in particular Gustave Richond, Albert Anker, Angele Delasalle, Emanuel Benner, Paul Jamin and Leon Maxime Faivre, all of whom also produced representations of odalisques, a favourite form of Salon soft porn that reached its apogee in the work of the level of finish and attention to drawing may derive from his pre-revolutionary studies at the atelier of Konstantin Iuon, a Russian Symbolist painter.
+[SLIDE 24]